xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * The player should be "penny".
  * Click on the "penny" city "Capital"
- * The city population should be 11.
+ * The population should be 11.

 For each player: